grace-notes/website/contents/topics/gauls-of-galatia-guizot.md

 ---
-title: Gauls of Galatia Guizot
+title: "Gauls of Galatia"
+pdf: "gauls_of_galatia(guizot).pdf"
+description: "from Guizot's History of France; the Galatians were Gauls from Europe."
 template: lesson.jade
 ---